-Additionally, export cartels do not fall within the scope of jurisdiction of the Competition Authority, as per Article 2 of the Law No 4054.
-In Poultry Meat Producers (25 November 2009; 09-57/1393-362), the Authority launched an investigation into allegations that included an export cartel.
+Additionally, export cartels do not fall within the scope of jurisdiction of the Competition Authority, as per Article 2 of Law No 4054.
+In Poultry Producers (25 November 2009; 09-57/1393-362), the Authority launched an investigation into allegations that included an export cartel.

-The Board found that export cartels are not sanctioned as long as they do not affect the markets of the host country.
-Although other decisions (Paper Recycling, 8 July 2013; 13-42/538-238) suggest that the Authority might sometimes be inclined to claim jurisdiction over export cartels, it is fair to assume that an export cartel would fall outside of the Authority's jurisdiction if and to the extent it does not have an impact on Turkish markets.
+The Board found that export cartels are not sanctioned as long as they do not affect the markets of the host country (Aegean Region Cement Producers 2016, (14 January 2016, 16-02/44-14)).
+Although other decisions (Paper Recycling, (8 July 2013; 13-42/538-238)) suggest that the Authority might sometimes be inclined to claim jurisdiction over export cartels, it is fair to assume that an export cartel would fall outside of the Authority's jurisdiction if and to the extent it does not have an impact on Turkish markets.